Charlotte and Surrounding NC/SC Mountain Biking Trails

 Expansive, absolutely beautiful greenway system in South Carolina featuring a MTB Skills Area and a handful interconnected XC trails.
 There are two main XC loops at 3-miles each that can be connected via Tunnel Trail and Mills Pond 2-way trails.
 Mild climbing throughout but great flow throughout.

-Flowy Trails - Wooden Features - Jump Lines
+Hand-cut - Wooden Features - Jump Lines

 Difficulty: Beginner - Intermediate